 In Mashable's article, "13 Strategic Ways Businesses Can Use Coupon Codes," Anthony Saladino (Kitchen Cabinet Kings), made a great point saying "Consumers today are programmed to find a deal, so discount coupon codes are a must-have for any online business."
 He had a small coupon code on the left side of his site.
 From this tab, he was able to boost his sales.

 This strategy can help you develop a loyal relationship that turns into repeat business.
+You can use relationship marketing software to set up your discount tabs.

 This is one of the most important steps in eCommerce email marketing.
 Setting up email autoresponders and email campaigns drives traffic and sales for your store.
 As mentioned above, email marketing is about developing that relationship with your customer.
 This section shows you the email campaigns you can use to develop that relationship.
 You don't want to mess up or lose sales by not implementing the proper autoresponders.
 Below you will find types of email autoresponders you must set up for your store.